- Item 49: Check parameters for validity.

 }

-• With the new constructor in place, the previous attack will have no effect on the Period instance.
+instance.
 Note that defensive copies are made before checking the validity of the parameters (Item 49), and the validity check is performed on the copies rather than on the originals.
 While this may seem unnatural, it is necessary.
 It protects the class against changes to the parameters from another thread during the window of vulnerability between the time the parameters are checked and the time they are copied.
-In the computer security community, this is known as a time-of-check/time-of-use or TOCTOU attack [Viega01].
+In the computer security community, this is known as a time-of-check/time-of-use or TOCTOU attack [Viega01]. - Do not use the

-• In summary, if a class has mutable components that it gets from or returns to its clients, the class must defensively copy these components.
+method to make a defensive copy of a parameter whose type is sub-classable by untrusted parties. - In summary, if a class has mutable components that it gets from or returns to its clients, the class must defensively copy these components.
 If the cost of the copy would be prohibitive and the class trusts its clients not to modify the components inappropriately, then the defensive copy may be replaced by documentation outlining the client's responsibility not to modify the affected components.

-• Choose method names carefully.
+- Choose method names carefully.

-• Don't go overboard in providing convenience methods.
+- Don't go overboard in providing convenience methods.

-• Consider providing a "shorthand" only if it will be used often.
+- Consider providing a "shorthand" only if it will be used often.
 When in doubt, leave it out.

-• Avoid long parameter lists.
+- Avoid long parameter lists.
 Long sequences of identically typed parameters are especially harmful.

-• For parameter types, favor interfaces over classes (Item 64).
+- For parameter types, favor interfaces over classes (Item 64).

-• Prefer two-element enum types to boolean parameters.
+- Prefer two-element enum types to

 The following program is a well-intentioned attempt to classify collections according to whether they are sets, lists, or some other kind of collection: